 Confirm your SSL Certificate

 Something that may have escaped your attention, but definitely shouldn’t, is your SSL certificate.
-The SSL certificate ensures your website is secured and protected from hackers and gives your visitors that extra level of security.
+The SSL certificate ensures your site is secured and protected from hackers and gives your visitors that extra level of security.

 The SSL certificate is also now a part of Google’s SEO algorithm, so there is an even greater incentive to go those few extra steps to be sure that your site includes an SSL certification.
-If your website does not, purchase one and install it correctly.
+If your site does not, purchase one and install it correctly.
 This process can take up to two weeks, so be sure that you take care of this task well in advance of your launch date.

 SSL certificates offer a specific encryption method for safely transfer the data over the internet.
 They guarantee that the information going from the computer of the user to the site stays unreadable and secure to any spiteful interlopers like identity thieves, hackers and other third parties.
 Thus, all the data and information are protected and secured, if you are using the SSL.
 The main cause of using the SSL on your site is to keep sensitive data sent crossways the Internet encoded so that just the authorized receiver can access it.
 This is significant since the data you transfer on the Internet is passed from one system to other, in order to get the destination server.

 Your site is at the least an extension of your business and at the most the business in its entirety.
 Why jeopardize your livelihood and reputation by rushing such a critical process?